Home ยป Recipes ยป Savory ยป Savory Pastries

 Preheat the oven to 400ยบF (200ยบC).
 Lightly grease a muffin pan with cooking spray or butter.
 Set aside.

-On a lightly floured work surface, roll the puff pastry sheet into a 1/4โ€ thick rectangle.
-Cut the pastry into 12 4ร—4โ€ squares with a knife or pastry cutter.
+Whether you used homemade puff pastry or storebought, lightly flour a surface and roll it out into a 1/4โ€ thick rectangle.
+Cut the pastry into 12, 4ร—4โ€ squares with a knife or pastry cutter.

 Panel with three images showing steps for preparing puff pastry for spinach puffs.
 First image showing a rolling pin flattening the puff pastry sheet on a floured surface.
 Second image showing a hand using a pastry cutter to slice the puff pastry into sections.
 Third image showing the puff pastry sheet divided into four equal squares, ready for assembly.